BDO Ranger Guide, Builds, Skill Guide and more!

 Status: Buffs + Useful Addons + Knockdown + Down Smash

-Regeneration is a very useful skill, and a pretty unsafe one when used without 50% Black Spirit Rage, that will actually grant you Super Armor for the entire animation.
+Regeneration is a very useful skill, and a pretty unsafe one when used without 50% Black Spirit Rage, which will actually grant you Super Armor for the entire animation.
 Is it worth it to use that without BSR?
 In some instances - yes.
 And there are two cases where it’s worth it.

 Besides base buff of +10 Attack Speed for 10 seconds Regeneration has two very reliable Add-ons that will aid you in combat against other players in PvP scenarios - PvP Attack +15 for 5 seconds, and All Critical Hit Rate +20%.
-Which means that you should be able to use it as a self-buff before the fight.
+This means that you should be able to use it as a self-buff before the fight.
 Since it’s not protected you have to use it with care.
 Before or during the fight.

 Besides the buffs, this will be a great ability to use near the end of your combos.
-Thanks to its Down Attack and Down Smash capabilities it’s a perfect way to end your combos on knocked down enemies, not only to apply extra damage thanks to Down Attack, but to keep the enemy down on the ground for a longer time, as reapplying Down Smash - which in itself has a 30% chance to activate - at the right time can lead to an increase in Downed state when it comes to time spent on the ground.
+Thanks to its Down Attack and Down Smash capabilities it’s a perfect way to end your combos on knocked down enemies, not only to apply extra damage thanks to Down Attack but to keep the enemy down on the ground for a longer time, as reapplying Down Smash - which in itself has a 30% chance to activate - at the right time can lead to an increase in Downed state when it comes to time spent on the ground.
 Reapplying it too fast would actually remove the Knockdown state, taking away from the precious seconds from the longest Crowd Control in the entire game, so it would be more favorable to use Regeneration in the end.

 Ranger PvP Guide